-The third phase and final phase includes replacing the Woodlawn Overpass.
-It is currently in the design phase and could begin as early as FY 2015 (July 1, 2014 – June 30, 2015).
+The third and final phase includes replacing the Woodlawn Overpass.
+It is currently being designed and could begin as early as FY 2016 (July 1, 2015 – June 30, 2016).

 Taxiway Alpha is complete.
 In addition to relocating sections of Crittenden Drive, it was necessary to relocate FedEx’s aircraft parking area and the company’s feeder-truck and employee parking lots to construct the taxiway.

-The estimated total cost of the project was approximately $44.2 million, with the FAA contributing approximately $40.6 million and the Airport Authority contributing approximately $3.6 million.
+The total cost of the project was approximately $40 million, with the FAA contributing $37 million and the Airport Authority contributing $3 million.

 Taxiway Alpha is 10,000 feet—or almost 2 (1.89) miles long—and 100 feet wide—as wide as a 10-story building is high.